How to Enable Client for NFS in Windows 11?

 Role of Client for NFS in Windows 11:

-While NFS is a common feature in Unix and Linux systems, Windows systems traditionally use different file-sharing protocols like SMB (Server Message Block).
-However, in environments where both Windows and Unix/Linux systems are used, Windows users often need to access NFS shares.
+While NFS is a common feature in Unix and Linux systems, Windows systems traditionally use different file-sharing protocols, such as SMB (Server Message Block).
+However, in environments that use both Windows and Unix/Linux systems, Windows users often need to access NFS shares.
 This is where the Client for NFS comes into play.
 It is a feature in Windows 11 that allows a Windows system to connect to and access files on an NFS server.

 How does NFS Share work?